Planning a Learning Episode

 What does this look like when planning?

-The unit of time in terms of planning is the Learning Episode, not individual lessons.
-I use a single PowerPoint presentation as my planning tool, although I know some teachers prefer OneNote.
+The unit of time for planning is the Learning Episode, not individual lessons.
+I use a single PowerPoint presentation as my planning tool, although some teachers prefer OneNote.

 I like to use PowerPoint’s Slide Sorter view to move slides around quickly.
 Colour-coding slides or adding a symbol or a code can help teachers and students realise exactly where they are in the Learning Episode, hence improving buy-in.